-We work across all sectors – with numerous charities, in schools, hospices, colleges, universities, with private and statutory sector institutions, as well as small community based organizations and those in the corporate sectors… and the list goes on.
+We work across all sectors – with numerous charities, in schools, hospices, colleges, universities, with private and statutory sector institutions, as well as small community based organisations and those in the corporate sectors.

 We have worked face to face with literally tens of thousands of individuals, amassing hundreds of thousands of hours of client experience.
 This is the strength of our model because it’s not built purely on theory, it is built on the evidence of face to face experience.

-We work with individuals, couples, families and groups from all racial, economic and cultural backgrounds.
+We run personal development workshops and training courses, and in addition offer therapy to individuals, couples, families and groups from all racial, economic and cultural backgrounds.
 We have a ‘practice based evidence’ approach, which means we have constructed a model that has largely been informed by our clinical experience.
 This does not mean that we ignore research; on the contrary, you can see research runs through the veins of our website and the hundreds of audio-visual and written resources we’ve produced.
-However, the typical therapeutic model is largely built on ‘evidence based practice’, which essentially says until we have the evidence, ‘it’, whatever ‘it’ is, doesn’t exist or is questionable, and remains outside the boundaries of credibility.
-We think that this approach ignores so much of what is actually true and effective – because we’re not yet able to prove something does not mean it does not exist.
+However, the typical therapeutic model is largely built on ‘evidence based practice’, which essentially says until we have the evidence to support certain practices, those techniques and interventions should be viewed with scepticism and called into question.
+This often means good evidence of what works in the field remains outside the bounds of credibility.
+We think that this approach ignores so much of what is actually true and effective.
+Because we’ve not yet been able to prove something under ‘scientific’ conditions, does not mean it does not exist.
+This limited approach denies so much that is effective, and is summed up beautifully by Einstein’s quote,

 Consider the following example… we ‘know’ when we love someone or feel deeply and passionately about something.
 And until recently, with the developments of cognitive neuroscience, these emotions could not be measured.
 We can now, with the use of MRI scans, see some of what’s going on in the brain.
 We can measure certain hormones and monitor various neurochemicals and as a consequence, science can now say that we have the ‘evidence’ that we love someone or feel passionately about something – because our instruments of science tell us that this is the case.
 But wasn’t it the case before that?
 Didn’t the evidence of our experience and possibly our shared experience with others already tell us this was true?

 This, we believe, is one of the limitations of science.
 It often denies what is described as subjective experience, because it is ‘only’ the individual’s experience, which is not deemed to be evidence as it can be coloured by so many other factors.
-And although this is true, it’s no less true for evidence based practice, where the same biases and prejudices exist and where the very act of observing something can change the thing being scrutinized and influence research outcomes – see the developments in noetic sciences and neurotheology.
+And although this is true, it’s no less true for evidence based practice, where the same biases and prejudices exist and where the very act of observing something can change the thing being scrutinised and influence research outcomes – see the developments in noetic sciences and neurotheology.
+This is why Roger Penrose’s quote, should also be considered pertinent, because of his reference to the importance of consciousness to the scientific perspective,

 Quantum physics has helped us to understand that the moment we are observing, examining or interrogating something, whatever our modus operandi, we are impacting, influencing, even changing the outcome.
 And so whatever our vehicle for observation and scrutiny, there is a relationship taking place between consciousness and life that cannot be denied.
 This is why an evidence based practice approach is not in our experience, a superior form of analysis – valuable yes, which is why we employ it in our work, but equally valuable is practice based evidence because even with its limitations and potential flaws, it gives invaluable data about the human experience.
 And so a system that includes both is infinitely better.